IN CONVERSATION WITH: INTERIOR DESIGNER,

 Could you share a design detail or moment within Hertford Street that often goes unnoticed, but says a lot about the craftsmanship involved?

-The pendants over the dining table are simple in design yet handmade here in the UK and are just beautifully finished.
-I love an piece which does not jump out at you but when you look closer or touch it you can see straight away the level of craftsmanship in it.
+The pendants over the dining table are simple in design yet beautifully finished and handmade here in the UK.
+I love a piece which doesn’t jump out at you, but when you look closer or even touch it, you can see straight away the level of craftsmanship there is within it.

 You’re currently working on another Show Residence at Hertford Street.
 Without revealing too much, what’s inspiring the design direction this time around?